Your Rights and Responsibilities

 Pool tables, pianos, tanning beds and high value items.

-Why: Pool tables and pianos should be crated before any move.
-We will move most pianos and pool tables assuming we have the correct number of movers on site, however we are not liable for any damages if they have not been properly prepared for shipment.
+Why: High value items should be moved by a company that specializes in the item (e.g. piano movers, pool table movers, etc).
+We will move most upright pianos and pool tables assuming we have the correct number of movers on site, however, we are not liable for any damages if the item has not been properly prepared for movement.

 Furniture which cannot be moved safely or without damage to the home.